McConkeyLab/2024_aragaki-src/manuscript.typ

 Kai Aragaki #footnote[Department of Pharmacology, Johns Hopkins School of Medicine, Baltimore, MD, USA] #footnote[Johns Hopkins Greenberg Bladder Cancer Institute, Brady Urological Institute, Johns Hopkins School of Medicine, Baltimore, MD, USA] <brady>, Bryan Wehrenberg  @brady, Yujiro Hayashi @brady, and David J. McConkey @brady #footnote[To whom correspondence should be addressed: dmcconk1\@jh.edu]

 #align(center)[= ABSTRACT]
+#[
+    #show par: set block(spacing: 2em)
+    #set par(leading: 0.4em)
     Past work in preclinical models of solid tumors implicated SRC in invasion and metastasis, whereas it functioned as an inhibitor of metastasis in bladder cancer.
 Here we tested the hypothesis that the role of SRC in metastasis is dependent on molecular subtype membership.
 Analyses of large public datasets demonstrated that SRC mRNA and protein expression is enriched in tumors assigned to the luminal papillary molecular subtype.
 Using the consensus classifier on RNA expression from 30 cell lines, we noted that chemical SRC antagonists tended to inhibit migration in luminal papillary cells but had little effect in basal/squamous lines.
 Conditional SRC knockdown inhibited migration in luminal papillary RT112 cells, whereas it increased migration and reduced proliferation in luminal papillary UM-UC6 cells.
 Regardless, these effects did not affect levels or sites of experimental metastasis _in vivo_.
 Overall, the results confirm that the effects of SRC inhibition on invasion and migration are heterogeneous and linked to molecular subtype membership.
 The results have implications for the potential use of SRC pathway inhibitors to block bladder cancer progression in patients.
+]

 #show: rest => columns(2, rest)